isaiahchen28/TwitterAnalysis/README.md

 # TwitterAnalysis

+NOTE: This code is out of date and does not work as of 2023, due to changes in Twitter's API.

 This project focuses on using data mining and machine learning methods to collect and analyze Tweets that are posted on Twitter.
 This program uses Twitter's streaming API to collect Tweets that are posted in real time for a desired keyword or query.
 With the collected data, the program can return term frequencies, term co-occurrences, and perform basic sentiment analysis.
 The framework for this program is based on [example code](https://marcobonzanini.com/2015/03/02/mining-twitter-data-with-python-part-1/) written by [Marco Bonzanini](https://github.com/bonzanini) and the methodology for sentiment analysis is taken from [Peter D. Turney's paper](https://www.aclweb.org/anthology/P02-1053.pdf) on unsupervised classification based on semantic orientation.

 ## Setup and Required Modules